-6 As listed in A/INF/77/3.
+6 As listed in A/INF/78/3.

-Secretary-General may be represented at the podium only by the Deputy Secretary-General or by another member of the Secretariat designated by him in order to make a statement on his behalf, in accordance with rule 70 of the rules of procedure; that statements by the President or the Secretary-General are made either by themselves (and not with a video recording or screen-projected presentation) or by a Vice-President of the General Assembly or a member of the Secretariat designated by the Secretary-General in order to make a statement on his behalf in accordance with rule 70 of the rules of procedure, respectively, who is physically present in the General Assembly Hall; that, in accordance with rule 88 of the rules of procedure, when a vote is taken by secret ballot, the President does not permit statements in the explanation of vote, including those for seeking or expressing thanks for support; that, when the Assembly, upon the consideration of a report of a Main Committee and in the absence of a proposal under rule 66 of the rules of procedure, decides not to discuss the report, statements are limited to explanations of vote and there is no separate opportunity to introduce a proposal recommended by the Committee; and that no object, other than what is mentioned under "Observances and commemorative meetings" in the present document, is to be placed by delegations on or around the podium, the stage and the floor of the General Assembly Hall during formal plenary meetings.
+otherwise, make a final decision upon any item on the agenda until it has received the report of a Committee on that item, and accordingly, a proposal that is meant for an agenda item exclusively allocated to a Main Committee may be submitted only after the conclusion of the work of the Committee in the main part of the session and may be considered by the Assembly only after consideration of the Committee's reports, subject to an Assembly decision to consider the agenda item directly in plenary meeting; that no object, other than what is mentioned under "Observances and commemorative meetings" in the present document, is to be placed by delegations on or around the podium, the stage and the floor of the General Assembly Hall during formal plenary meetings; and that the introduction of a pre-recorded statement, if authorized by the Assembly, is to be made from the national seat.
 The General Committee may also wish to bring to the attention of the Assembly that a legal opinion of the Legal Counsel may only be requested by the Assembly itself; that the Legal Counsel may not give an opinion at the request of a delegation or a group of delegations; and that a request for a legal opinion may be proposed by a delegation in accordance with rule 78 of the rules of procedure in the form of a draft decision or resolution that contains a clearly formulated question addressed to the Legal Counsel.

-- 42. The General Committee may wish to draw the attention of the General Assembly to paragraph 35 of resolution 72/313, in which the Assembly reiterated its invitation to the Chairs of meetings of the General Assembly, especially when there is very limited time available for debate, to consider recommending the "all protocol observed" principle, whereby participants are encouraged to refrain from listing standard protocol expressions during their statements. - 43.
-The General Committee may also wish to draw the attention of the General Assembly to paragraph 38 of resolution 72/313, in which the Assembly urged all presiding officers and Member States to strictly adhere to the scheduled starting time of meetings of the Assembly and its subsidiary bodies. - 44.
-The General Committee may further wish to draw the attention of the General Assembly to paragraph 39 of resolution 72/313, in which the Assembly called upon all officers chairing or facilitating intergovernmental processes to seek to conduct informal negotiations during regular working hours, in order to allow for the active and constructive participation of all Permanent Missions in the work of the United Nations. - 45.
-The General Committee may wish to bring to the attention of the General Assembly that explanations of vote should be limited to 10 minutes; that, when the same draft resolution is considered in a Main Committee and in plenary meeting, a delegation should, as far as possible, explain its vote only once, that is, either in the Committee or in the plenary meeting, unless that delegation's vote in the plenary meeting is different from its vote in the Committee; and that delegations should exercise their right of reply at the end of the day whenever two meetings have been scheduled for that day and whenever such meetings are devoted to the consideration of the same item (decision 34/401, paras.
-6-8 (A/520/Rev.20, annex V, paras.
-6-8)). - 46.
-The General Committee may also wish to recommend to the General Assembly that points of order be limited to five minutes.
+45. The General Committee may wish to draw the attention of the General Assembly to paragraph 35 of resolution 72/313, in which the Assembly reiterated its invitation to the Chairs of meetings of the General Assembly, especially when there is very limited time available for debate, to consider recommending the "all protocol observed" principle, whereby participants are encouraged to refrain from listing standard protocol expressions during their statements.

+46. The General Committee may also wish to draw the attention of the General Assembly to paragraph 38 of resolution 72/313, in which the Assembly urged all presiding officers and Member States to strictly adhere to the scheduled starting time of meetings of the Assembly and its subsidiary bodies.

+47. The General Committee may further wish to draw the attention of the General Assembly to paragraph 39 of resolution 72/313, in which the Assembly called upon all officers chairing or facilitating intergovernmental processes to seek to conduct informal negotiations during regular working hours, in order to allow for the active and constructive participation of all Permanent Missions in the work of the United Nations.

+48. The General Committee may wish to bring to the attention of the General Assembly that explanations of vote should be limited to 10 minutes; that, when the same draft resolution is considered in a Main Committee and in plenary meeting, a delegation should, as far as possible, explain its vote only once, that is, either in the Committee or in the plenary meeting, unless that delegation's vote in the plenary meeting is different from its vote in the Committee; and that delegations should exercise their right of reply at the end of the day whenever two meetings have been scheduled for that day and whenever such meetings are devoted to the consideration of the same item (decision 34/401, paras.
+6-8).

+49. The General Committee may also wish to recommend to the General Assembly that points of order be limited to five minutes.